This DIY was inspired by a cool decorative fire bowl / fire pit I saw in a high-end design store… with a seriously high-end price tag!

 - Fire gel

 1. Add water to your ready mix concrete or mix cement and sand following the directions on the packet until you have a ‘cake batter’ consistency.

 2. Spray plastic bowl with oil to avoid sticking and pour in the wet cement, leaving at least 3cm from the top of the bowl.

 3. Tap the bowl down hard several times to release air bubbles from the cement.
 Pop any bubbles sitting on the surface to achieve a smooth finish.

 4. While the concrete is still wet, push your stainless steel bowl down into the centre and fill with your stones to keep it submerged while the concrete dries so the rim of the bowl is flush with the top of the cement.

 5. Wipe away any excess cement and leave to dry for 72 hours.
-Do not touch the bowl at all during this time as any disturbance could create cracks.
+Do not touch the bowl at all during this time as any disturbance could cause the concrete to crack.

 6. Once the bowl is fully dry (it will become a lighter colour and hard), tip it upside down and release it from the mould.

-7. Fill with your black stones and pour the fire gel over the top (do not overfill bowl) and light.
+7. Fill with your black stones, fire lighters (these will help your fire to burn for longer) and pour fire gel over the top (do not overfill bowl) and light.
 Important: note the safety information below and be aware that this is a live open flame that needs to be treated with caution.
 The initial flame may appear clear so do not attempt to relight or add more gel, just wait until the orange flame sets in.